 Extending CSR towards ethical and responsibility frameworks has facilitated the uptake of a broader measurement of the concept of responsibility and societal impact among the Finnish Businesses part of the Finnish Business Society.
-The tangible output from the pilot action are the presentations, training materials and webinars, which were created together with FIBS.
+The co-created indicators for the participating companies included dimensions such as: public engagement, ethics, governance, and a focus on consumers as citizens.
+The main output from the pilot action is the lecture and other materials from the training sessions published by the Council of Tampere Region webpages.

-SOCIAL LAB 13 SECURITY RESPONSIBLE AI FRAMEWORK AND EVALUATION CRITERIA FOR CALL FOR PROPOSALS
+RESPONSIBLE AI FRAMEWORK AND EVALUATION CRITERIA FOR CALL FOR PROPOSALS